trose/ai-agent-memory-system/docs/QUICK_START_TEMPLATE.md

 ## What This Does

 The AI agent will:
-- Clone the repository and run `./setup.sh`
+- Clone the repository and access the templates
 - Create `~/ai_memory/` directory structure
-- Set up initial memory files
+- Set up initial memory files using templates
 - Explain how to maintain context across sessions
 - Start using persistent memory immediately